The importance of DHA and Omega-3 in pregnancy

 It lowers blood pressure and may help increase the level of “good” cholesterol in the blood.
 These can improve your overall health.
 Studies show that it can also increase the length of pregnancy, thereby reducing the risk of premature birth and leading to a healthier baby.

 DHA plays a key role in the development of retinal and brain tissue, so it’s very vital in creating healthy eyes and brains.
-It can also help #baby ’s hand-eye coordination and attention span.
+It can also help Your Child’s hand-eye coordination and attention span.

 Taking enough DHA during pregnancy can improve behavior, attention, focus, and learning in children.
 Other benefits may include a reduced risk of allergies in infants and a positive influence on immune development.